Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

 - Equilibruim Evaluations: e.g. belief, strategy, and payoffs
 - oTree Experimental Code

+* Description on how I customize the demo
+	1. Endowment and multiplier <br>
+	In oTree demo, I have changed the number of players to three.
+Moreover, in addition to having different money, each player is also endowed with different combat abilities.
+In the game, players will determine the strategy based on their initial combat power.
+The flow of the game is also pretty different from the demo.
+Multiplier is not applicable in my game. <br>

+	2. Demonstration <br>

+		There are three stages in the game.
+In the first stage, players first need to understand the consequences of forming an alliance with different players based on the game introduction, and then decide their strategies.
+If everyone is rational, player 2 will form an alliance with player 3, which means player 1 can’t seize their money.<br>

+		In the second stage, in order to break this balance, player 1 will need to make a decision on how much he is willing to give his target partner to persuade the target partner to collaborate with him.
+Then his target partner will need to make a decision on whether or not to believe player 1 and cooperate with him. <br>

+		In the third stage, once this player is persuaded by the conditions of player 1 and chooses to cooperate with player 1, player 1 will loot another player's wealth, and this player's wealth will be cleared automatically.
+Then, player 1 will need to make a decision on whether to keep his promise and not rob his partner’s money.
+After this decision, the game will end. <br>

 ### Spotlight
 In this part, I will discuss the behavioral experimental research paper *Unintended effects of open data policy in online behavioral research: An experimental investigation of participants’ privacy concerns and research validity* (Liu and Wei 2022).
 Also, I will discuss the reinforcement learning algorithm paper *Dynamic trust game model between venture capitalists and entrepreneurs based on reinforcement learning theory* (Haiyan 2018). <br>